nikoschalikias/STM32F103C6_CAN2/README.md

 Firmware to test the CAN-BUS operation with [CANALL_V2]() STM32F103C8 based boards

-**Targeting:**
+## Project overview

+###  project-targets

 *  Free Tool chain
 *  Use no HAL libraries
 *  Initialise everything directly to register level
 *  Traffic to CAN-BUS only when event happens
 *  No HOST, only nodes
 *  canALL_V2 boards connected on CAN-BUS network

-**Software on:**
+### Toolchain

-  * Atollic TrueSTUDIO®/STM32 Lite, Built on Eclipse.
+* Atollic TrueSTUDIO®/STM32 Lite, Built on Eclipse, Version: 2.0.1 Lite, Build id: 20110128-1032

-  * Version: 2.0.1 Lite
-  * Build id: 20110128-1032
+### Functionality details
 *  Send to CAN only when an input is changed
-*  All Receiving boards transmit to UART
-   *  CAN-BUS can be monitored on PC Terminal Emulator
+*  All Receiving boards transmit to UART, so CAN-BUS can be monitored on PC Terminal Emulator